Compression of descriptor models for mobile applications: Abstract

 \section{Abstract}

-Deep neural networks have demonstrated state-of-the-art performance for feature based image matching through the advent of new large and diverse datasets.
-However, there has been little work on evaluating the computational cost, model size, and matching accuracy tradeoffs for these models.
-This paper explicitly addresses these practical constraints by considering the state-of-the-art L2Net architecture.
-We observe a significant redundancy in the L2Net architecture, which we exploit through the use of depthwise separable layers and an efficient Tucker decomposition.
-We demonstrate that a combination of these methods is more effective, but still sacrifices the top-end accuracy.
-We therefore propose the Convolution-Depthwise-Pointwise (CDP) layer, which provides a means of interpolating between the standard and depthwise separable convolutions.
-With this proposed layer, we are able achieve up to $ 8 \times $ reduction in the number of parameters on the L2Net architecture, $13 \times$ reduction in the computational complexity, while sacrificing less than $1\%$ on the overall accuracy across the \textit{HPatches} benchmarks.
-To further demonstrate the generalisation of this approach, we apply it to the SuperPoint model.
-We show that CDP layers improves upon the accuracy, while using significantly less parameters and floating point operations for inference.
+Feature-based image matching has been significantly improved through the use of deep learning and new large datasets.
+However, there has been little work addressing the computational cost, model size, and matching accuracy tradeoffs for the state of the art models.
+In this paper, we consider these practical aspects and improve the state-of-the-art HardNet model through the use of depthwise separable layers and an efficient tensor decomposition.
+We propose the Convolution-Depthwise-Pointwise (CDP) layer, which partitions the weights into a low and full rank decomposition to exploit the naturally emergent structure in the convolutional weights.
+We can achieve an 8$\times$ reduction in the number of parameters on the HardNet model, 13$\times$ reduction in the computational complexity, while sacrificing less than $1\%$ on the overall accuracy across the \textit{HPatches} benchmarks.
+To further demonstrate the generalisation of this approach, we apply it to other state-of-the-art descriptor models, where we are able to a significant performance improvement.